sametcaka/SU2_wiki_images/Build-from-Source.md

 ## Source Install Requirements

-This section provides details on the various tools and requirements when building the SU2 suite from the source code.
+This section provides details on the various tools and requirements when building the SU2 suite from the source code on Linux/Mac OS X systems.

 ### GNU Autoconf / Automake Tools